VOTER REGISTRATION AND UPDATES

 - Every 4 years (2020, 2024, 2028 etc.) the federal government holds presidential elections; primaries in March and general elections in November.
 The same rules apply as with local voting.

-- Bolton is in Chittenden County and is part of the Washington-Chittenden (Was-Chi) Legislative District, which includes Bolton, Huntington, Buel’s Gore and Waterbury.
+- Bolton is in Chittenden County and is part of the Washington-Chittenden (Was-Chi) Representative District and the Chittenden-Southeast (CHI SE1) Senate District.